lucydevdesign/lucydevdesign.github.io/content/posts/firstpost.md

  cannot access medicine like Adderall, is always worth a shot if you don't have any conditions that make it a no-go caffeine is something that has the potential to help like it has for me.

  **P.S.
-Never drink more than 2 caffinated drinks a day as it's not good for your body when you have too much**
+Never drink more than 2 caffeinated drinks a day as it's not good for your body when you have too much**